 7. Defy convention: So much about Walt Disney’s rise was about bucking the odds and ignoring the critics, whether it was show biz insiders telling him no one would ever sit still for a feature-length animated film, or others saying Walt was crazy for buying acres and acres of murky swampland in central Florida, Disney always trusted his instincts first.
 Einstein once said, “Great spirits have always encountered violent opposition from mediocre minds.”
 Walt Disney was a perfect example.

 8. Leave behind something to grow: According to one historian, “The true measure of a man’s greatness is what he’s left behind to grow.”
 Disney World didn’t even open its gates until nearly five years after Walt Disney’s death.
-And yet, the tradition continues to evolve, almost 45 years later.
+And yet, the tradition continues to evolve.
 While Disney has diversified in a number of ways, it’s still the company that started with a mouse.
 Perhaps Walt himself put it best: “Disney Land is something that will never be finished, something I can keep ‘plussing’ and adding to.
 I just finished a live-action picture.
 It’s gone.
 I can’t touch it.
 I want something live, something that will grow.
 The park is that.”

 These stories have been repeated over the years, one of those sources was Startup Story.

 Kevin Dee is the founder of Eagle (a Professional Staffing Company)

 Want to know where Canada’s hot jobs are?
 Visit the Eagle Job Board!